 To be honest, Ligurian focaccia should be eaten on its own, but it pairs very well with cheeses and salami.
 And then, here too, free space for your imagination and pairings suggested by the territory, as with the pesto genovese that seems to find an ideal space in those savoury little holes.

 Where to eat focaccia in Genoa

 Want to taste the best focaccia recipe?
-A tour of the city cannot miss some fundamental stops to taste the Ligurian focaccia recipe in the different and historical ovens of the city and establish your own favourite one because, needless to say, here it is a matter of taste.
+A tour of the city cannot miss some fundamental stops to taste the focaccia ligure in the different and historical ovens of the city and establish your own favourite one because, needless to say, here it is a matter of taste.